khiner/flowgrid/README.md

 ### Tracing

-To enable tracing, set `TRACY_ENABLE` to `ON` in the main project `CMakeLists.txt`.
+To enable tracing, set `TRACY_ENABLE` to `ON` in the main project `CMakeLists.txt`. todo only build/include tracy in a new build type, built in todo create a third build type for

-To build and run the [Tracy](https://github.com/wolfpld/tracy) profiler,
+To build and run the [Tracy](https://github.com/wolfpld/tracy) profiler, run:

 ```sh
 $ brew install gtk+3 glfw capstone freetype